Top 10 Regression Testing Tools and Frameworks | Updated 2025

 3. Cypress

-- Control function behavior, server responses, or timers with tools like spies and stubs
+- Control server responses, timers, and function behavior with spies and stubs.

 4. Applitools [Great For Visual Regression Testing]